jneilliii/OctoPrint-TerminalMessaging/README.md

 # Terminal Messaging

+**Unmainainted**: This plugin is unmaintained and was created as a proof of concept for an issue posted on the OctoPrint repo.
+Please see the official version that was adopted from this POC over [here](https://plugins.octoprint.org/plugins/terminalmessaging/) for feature requests or issues.

 This plugin simply adjust the terminal output to look like a text message dialog using chat bubbles.

 ![thumbnail](screenshot.png)